scarpe-team/scarpe/README.md

 "Scarpe" means shoes in Italian.
 "Scarpe" also means [Shoes](https://github.com/shoes/shoes-deprecated) in modern Ruby and webview!

 Scarpe isn't feature complete with any version of Shoes (yet?).
-We're initially targetting Shoes Classic.
+We're initially targeting Shoes Classic.

 ## Installation